pauliceia/vgiws/doc/server/db_connection.md

 ## Database connection

-It is necessary to create the database before to start running the server, mainly if the follow error appears: "database "db_pauliceia_test" does not exist".
+It is necessary to create the database before to start running the server, mainly if the follow error appears: "database "pauliceia_test" does not exist".

 This application uses two databases: PostgreSQL with PostGis extension and Neo4J.